tomas-fryza/avr-course/labs/09-project/README.md

-# Project C
+# C project

 ### Topics

-Topics will be presented one week before the project starts.
+*Topics will be presented one week before the project starts.*

 ## Instructions